The Wodehouse: 18th century: Sir Samuel Hellier

 The Wodehouse was acquired by Samuel Hellier by the 1720s.
 He was Oxford educated, and evidently, through his collections, open to new and foreign ideas.
 He was someone who first had a passion for eclectic knowledge and had already accumulated a substantial library and the core of an important collection of musical instruments.
 He died in 1751.
 His only son and heir, who bore the same name, was 14 and an orphan, his mother having predeceased his father.
 One of the boy's more sympathetic guardians was Charles Lyttelton, Dean of Exeter, who encouraged him to study at Exeter College, Oxford.
 As a young man, he wrote of his longing to marry, but never did so, blaming in part his finances.
 His maternal grandmother, Sarah Huntbach of Seawall, a dowager heiress, controlled the Featherstone part of his estate.

 Despite these constraints, he managed to redesign the Wodehouse's expansive gardens, as described above.
-He became High Sheriff of Staffordshire like his father before him, a position now largely ceremonial but then the principal law enforcement officer of the county, and was knighted in 1762.
+He became High Sheriff of Worcestershire for 1762-1763, a position now largely ceremonial but then the principal law enforcement officer of the county, and was knighted in 1762.
 In addition to the items for which he was famous, he collected beautiful or unusual objects: a gold cane-handle depicting the intertwining of the emblems of several local families was bequeathed to the Ashmolean Museum.

 Sir Samuel spent a great deal of money on collecting a musical treasure trove of instruments and newly published works.
 He was particularly interested in Handel; indeed, the catalogue accompanying the National Portrait Gallery exhibition marking the tercentenary of the composer's birth calls Sir Samuel, and abolitionist Granville Sharp, two men of the late eighteenth century "who have left us solid evidence of the means by which they indulged their enthusiasm".
 He was also a "prominent figure at the Three Choirs Festival", one of the world's oldest classical choral music festivals.